data-preservation-programs/RepPoly/README.md

 This is a type definition package for Filecoin Reputation WG data stored in [Polybase](https://polybase.xyz/).

 ## Usage
-Start with installing the package
+Start with installing the package.
+Switching to mainnet was done in version 1.0.8.
 ```bash
 npm i @dataprograms/repdao-polybase
 ```